 - Rapid, shallow breathing

-- A feeling of inability to take a deep breath of air.
+- Inability to take a deep breath of air.

 - Use of accessory muscles in the neck and chest to breathe